dotnet/docs-maui/docs/user-interface/controls/editor.md

 These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.

-In addition, `InputView` defines a `TextChanged` event, which is raised when the text in the `Editor` changes.
+In addition, `InputView` defines a `TextChanged` event, which is raised when the text in the <xref:Microsoft.Maui.Controls.Editor> changes.
 The `TextChangedEventArgs` object that accompanies the `TextChanged` event has `NewTextValue` and `OldTextValue` properties, which specify the new and old text, respectively.

-For information about specifying fonts on an `Editor`, see [Fonts](~/user-interface/fonts.md).
+For information about specifying fonts on an <xref:Microsoft.Maui.Controls.Editor>, see [Fonts](~/user-interface/fonts.md).

 ## Create an Editor

-The following example shows how to create an `Editor`:
+The following example shows how to create an <xref:Microsoft.Maui.Controls.Editor>:

 ```xaml
 <Editor x:Name="editor"